Sasszem/heat-gun-firmware/README.md

      - case: 0%

 Currently I am:
- - breadboard prototyping the circuit
+ - experimenting with the already built modules
+ - troubbleshooting
  - writing the firmware
  - desigining the schematic
  - writing this readme